NKSL2001/deans-wiki/content/Lab 1/non-functional-requirements/_index.md

 weight = 11
 +++

-Choose from flexibility, maintainability, performance, reusability, robustness, reliability, security or...

 ## Flexibility

-- Easy to add new crisis type
+- Easy to add, edit and delete crisis type.
-- Easy to add assistance type
+- Easy to add, edit and delete assistance type.
-- Easy to update credentials such as social media account, Prime Minister's Office Email, emergency agents' numbers...
+- Easy to update credentials, such as social media account, summary reporting Email, phone numbers of emergency agencies.
-- Add more?